shubhamprshr-tamu/Reweighted-Behavior-Cloning/README.md

 2. https://github.com/nerdimite/behavioral-cloning - PyTorch starter kit for behavior cloning.
 3. https://github.com/upul/Behavioral-Cloning - Image Augmentations and dataset for the Udacity Simulator.
 4. https://github.com/SteiMi/denseweight -  DenseWeight and corresponding DenseLoss

+# Datasets
+1. Udacity: We have used the dataset collected by https://github.com/upul/Behavioral-Cloning.
+It has different Left, Center and Right viewpoint images.
+Our training has been done using this dataset of 23000 images.
+Please unzip the `Archive.zip` file to access.
+The imbalance statistics have been shown below.

+2. DonkeyCar: For our own educational purposes we have collected data on the DonkeyCar simulator (https://docs.donkeycar.com/guide/deep_learning/simulator/).
+The statistics for this dataset are as follows:

 # Training
 We have used Colab for training our models.
 If you would like to do the same, we recommend downloading the Training-Notebook.ipynb from `/train` folder.